Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### Deployment Options for Updates

 * All at once (deploy all in one go)
-  * fastest, but instances aren’t available to serve traffic for a bit (have downtime)
+  * Fastest, but instances aren’t available to serve traffic for a bit (have downtime)
   * Great for quick iterations in development environment
   * No additional cost
 * Rolling
-  * update a few instances at a time (bucket), and then move onto the next bucket once the first bucket is healthy
+  * Update a few instances at a time (bucket), and then move onto the next bucket once the first bucket is healthy
   * Application is running **below capacity**
   * Can set the bucket size
   * Application is running both versions simutaneously
   * No additional cost
   * Long deployment
 * Rolling with additional batches
-  * like rolling, but spins up new instances to move the batch (so that the old application is still available)
+  * Like rolling, but spins up new instances to move the batch (so that the old application is still available)
   * Application is running **at capacity**
   * Can set the bucket size
   * Application is running both versions simutaneously
+  * Small additional cost
+  * Additional batch is removed at the end of the deployment
   * Longer deployment
   * Good for prod
 * Immutable
-  * spins up new instances in a new ASG, deploys version to these instances, and then swaps all the instances when everything is healthy
+  * Spins up new instances in a new ASG, deploys version to these instances, and then swaps all the instances when everything is healthy
   * Zero downtime
   * High cost, double capacity
   * Longest deployment
-  * Quick rollback in case of failures
+  * Quick rollback in case of failures(just terminate new ASG)
   * Good for prod

 #### Deployment Blue / Green